North of the Nith Trails and Open Spaces Master Plan

 What is the status of The Brant Battery Energy Storage Project aiming to use the same area?
 Last year I've seen markers in the field at the top left of the first picture for some kind of construction, transmission poles possibly.
 They have faded now.
 With both projects where is the wildlife supposed to go in the area?
 There are herds of deer still around which I run into every time I visit there.
 Lots of frog/toad ponds that erupt in spring, foxes, coyotes, owls living in the area next to tons of species of indigenous plants.
 Something needs to be done anyway.
 Since the other side of the Nith has been uprooted for housing projects, the North side has gotten far more busy with quad and motor bikes chewing up the trails.
 Last winter I had a nasty fall due to the messy trails (slipping on the mud on the steep banks overuse of quad bikes create) with two of my fingers now permanently disfigured.
 More and more trails are becoming dangerous to use when wet or snow covered and more trails are being carved through the woods.
 It has become quite a maze of crisscross motor bike trails in the past 2 years.
 While it's amusing to watch the continuous struggle between the county placing concrete blocks and dead trees in the way to stop quad bikes and quad bikes creating new paths around the obstructions, the county is losing the battle in preserving the area.

-SvennoJ asked 4 months ago
+SvennoJ asked about 1 year ago

 Thank you for your question.
 Brant Municipal Enterprises (BME) is currently conducting due diligence on the potential value and feasibility of a Battery Energy Storage Project in the County of Brant.
 This process includes evaluating environmental considerations and community impacts to ensure a balanced approach that respects the area's natural habitat while addressing energy needs.
 Your observations have been forwarded to BME, and they will ensure your concerns are taken into account as part of the broader evaluation process.